System of National Accounts: Other classifications

-There are dozens of other classification systems which are applied to categorize stocks and flows in SNA accounts and sub-accounts.
+There are dozens of other classification systems which are applied to categorize stocks and flows in SNA accounts and their sub-accounts.
 Some classifications are universal, others are tailored to local conditions which could be relatively unique.
 At more detailed levels, the classification systems may be guided by existing SNA standards, but they may also be adapted to local circumstances or specific purposes (depending on the economic structures and processes involved).
 For example, the IMF Balance of Payments statistics modify and expand the SNA standards for external transactions with extra details.

 The standard classification systems are designed to enable international comparisons.
 But they are also designed to provide data that give insight into local economic conditions.
 Statisticians normally try to design categories which combine standardization requirements plus technical essentials with the known needs of data users.
 If the data categories are not suited to the analyses that researchers want or need to do, or if they are not consistent with what the government requires, then the statistical information is not useful.
 So this matter has to be thought through carefully and comprehensively.

 Categories and classifications in SNA are not so easily changed, because that can create new problems of statistical comparability, and because it can change the estimates of related statistical aggregates.
 Any classification change must be consistent with SNA concepts.
 Usually the majority of changes occur when a new SNA revision is released.
 Examples of some other global standard classifications that are, or will be applied in SNA are: